Bikeman868/NPL/docs/LANGUAGE.md

 * `Message1` routing simply adds a new destination to the front of the route.
 This is where the message will be sent next.
 Simple routing statements like this can be all on 1 line if you want.
 * `Message2` routing makes multiple routing changes.
 These must be separated by line breaks.
 The `prepend` statement also routes to multiple destinations, in this case the destintions must be separated by line breaks.
-* `Message3` routing makes a copy of the original message (including its route), where the copy has some modified field values.
-It also clears the route on the original message so that it will not be processed any further.
-This is as close as you can get to mutating a message.
 * `*` routing applies to any other type of message.
 In this case we clear the route to prevent any further processing of this message, then send the message to the `NotImplementedLogger` process.
 Note that the `prepend` statement must come after `clear` or the prepend would also be cleared.

 <a name="routing-route"></a>
 ## The `route` reserved word

 The `route` reserved word modifies the route associated with the message that is in context.
-For a `process`, this is the message that the process is currently processing.
+For a `process`, the `route` reserved word must be followed by a message reference.
 For a `pipe` this is the message that the pipe is routing.

 There are also places where a new message context is created, for example when a process contains an `emit` statement.
 This statement creates a new message, and inside the message definition the `route` reserved word will modify the route of the newly created message.

 Newly created messages by default, are routed to the originator of the message that is currently in context, so it is uncommon to modify the route here.
 If processes emit messages with a custom route set by the process, this makes the process tightly coupled to the program structure, which makes it less flexible and less reusable.

-The `clone` reserved word makes a copy of the message in context, but can modify some of the fields and the message context.
-Inside the clone defintion, you can also use routing commands to alter the route of the clone.

 The `route` statement supports the following operations on the message route: